Doctor insights on:

 - Ask a doctor a question free online

 - How long do you live if you have an infection in your blood?

-- How long do you live with liver failure?
+- How long do you have to live with stage 4 colon cancer?

 - How long can you live with a brain tumor?